MODIFIED FIELD HOCKEY

 B Level Program - Five Period Format

-The five period format is MANDATED for all B level teams in field hockey except for those teams which have opted to be scheduled in regulation contest devices.
+A five period format is MANDATED for all B level teams in field hockey except for those teams which have opted to be scheduled in regulation contest devices.
 The extra period format for extra participation is NOT AN OPTION for the B level programs in Section XI.
 The following are conditions of this program:

 1. Only B level teams may participate.